-The Mechanical Engineering Bachelor of Science degree at Colorado State University is recognized as an ABET-accredited program by the Engineering Accreditation Commission.
+The Mechanical Engineering Bachelor of Science degree at Colorado State University is accredited by the Engineering Accreditation Commission of ABET, under the commission’s General Criteria and Program Criteria for mechanical engineering.

 The Accreditation Board for Engineering and Technology (ABET) is a non-profit organization that assesses and provides accreditation to university programs in natural science, computing, engineering, and engineering technology